RachelanneWood/ServiceDesignTrial/README.md

 # ServiceDesignTrial
-A Service Design Trial by Rachel A.Wood for Basildon Council
+A Service Design Trial by Rachel A.Wood for Local Gov